// Business Tips

 Notice I said INVEST.

-Sure, there is tons of free content online and you can try and piece it all together and DIY it.
+There is tons of free content online and you can try and piece it all together and DIY it.

-For me, I knew that I wanted to grow my Web Design business so I turned to my friend, Troy Dean, the leading expert on training up WordPress Website Consultants.
+I wanted to grow my Web Design business so I turned to my friend, Troy Dean, the leading expert on training up WordPress Website Consultants.